kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

 ## Query result format
-The sample query tools provided with the GenomicsDB repo return data in a JSON format.
+The sample query tools provided with GenomicsDB source code return data in a JSON format.
 Query results may be returned as _VariantCalls_ or _Variants_ depending on command line parameters passed by the user.

 _VariantCall_ is in some ways similar to a [GACall as defined by